bnb-chain/greenfield-whitepaper/part1.md

 #### 5.2.2 Virtual Group and Virtual Family

 A Virtual Group consists of a primary storage provider and several secondary storage providers.
 Each object is associated with a virtual group, limiting the range of secondary storage providers for storing object replica data.
 The number of storage providers in each virtual group is determined by the redundancy policy.
-E.g If our redundancy policy specifies a full replica and a 4+2 erasure coding (EC) replica tree, so every virtual group should have one primary sp and six secondary sp.
+E.g If our redundancy policy specifies a full replica and a 4+2 erasure coding (EC) replica, so every virtual group should have one primary sp and six secondary sp.

 A Virtual Family consists of several Virtual Groups that share the same primary storage provider.
 A Virtual Family has limited storage capacity.
 When the number of Virtual Groups in a Virtual Family reaches its limit, a new Virtual Family needs to be created.

 #### 5.2.3 Staking For Storage

 Primary SP must stake BNB for the Virtual Group it creates before it can provide storage services.
 The minimum required staking tokens can be calculated bt the following formula:
  `storage_staking_price * stored_size.`

 Storage providers can choose to pre-stake tokens for future storage if necessary.
 The excessive staked BNB can be retrieved anytime.

 If a storage provider force exit, the staking will be slashed as a reward to storage providers who take over the Virtual Group.

 #### 5.2.4 Data Redundancy